tanjieling0/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the save state feature behaves at each step.

 Step 1.
 The user launches the application.
+During set up, the presence of the state storage file is checked.
+If absent, a new storage file is created.
 When the command box is instantiated, it calls the `StateStorage#getLastCommand()` method to get the last command that was present in the command box before it was last closed.
-The text in the file retrieved via `StateStorage#loadState()` and loaded into the command box.
+The text in the file is retrieved via `StateStorage#loadState()` and loaded into the command box.

 **Note:** If the storage file is not found a new empty file is created.